datatrans/docs.pci-proxy.com/get_started.md

   3. Sample Request & Response (Please Include API name, required heards, auth fields and request method)

   4. Attestation of Compliance (only for Forwards)

+---

+## 4. Add a Channel, Third Party or Payment Gateway to your Sandbox

+Before you can collect or extract cardholder data, you will need to send us the following information to setup@pci-proxy.com:

+1. Channel Type (Define if it is a push or pull channel)

+2. API Endpoint (The URL where we should forward the request to)

+3. Sample Request & Response (Please Include API name, required heards, auth fields and request method)

+4. Attestation of Compliance (only for Forwards)

+---

+## 5. Start collect or extract payment information

+In general, you might receive payment data in three environments: